rlovell3/laughing_logger/README.md

 import laughing-logger
 import os
 ```
 You can remove __import os__ depending on how you deal with passing the name of your calling script to the setup function.
-See **test_logging.py** for complete details.
+See __test_logging.py__ for complete details.

 ### Usage
 After your imports, simply enter this one-liner to set up your entire logging framework:
 ```python
 console_logger, file_logger = laughing_logger.set_up_my_logging(os.path.basename(__file__), laughing_logger.LaughingLogLevel.DEBUG, laughing_logger.LaughingLogLevel.ERROR, "test.log")

 ```

 The one-liner gives you two loggers:
-- console_logger for logging to the console
+- "console_logger" for logging to the console
-- file_logger for logging to a file
+- "file_logger" for logging to a file

 Adjustable Logging levels (in order of detail):
 - logging.DEBUG     Max detail